tugrulelmas/AbiokaApi/README.md

 ##Terminology##

 #### 1. Dynamic Handler
 There is dynamic handlers for adding additional behavior to the RESTful Service (AbiokaApi.Host application) without modifying service codes.
-These behaviors can be logging Http Request and Response messages, checking authentication etc. If you want doing something for every request or response, you should use a dynamic handler.
+These behaviors can be logging Http Request and Response messages, checking authentication etc. If you want to do something for every request or response, you should use a dynamic handler.

 ##### Usage
-You write a class that implements IDynamicHandler interface.
+Write a class that implements IDynamicHandler interface.
 ```csharp
     public class NhUnitOfWorkHandler : IDynamicHandler
     {